informatixinc/Cal-Notify/README.md

 Cal Notify has a three tier [architecture]() built on Cascading Style Sheets, Java API and PostgreSQL database.

 ###Code Flow
-Our Code flow is identicated below
+Our code flow illustrating application layers and technologies used is indicated below; our software architecture which
+illustrates code flow can be found [here]().